-Despite whatever constraints I have sometimes felt, religious institutions have brought my work to where it is today as The Way of the River.
+Despite whatever constraints I have sometimes felt, a whole constellation of religious institutions have brought my work to where it is today as The Way of the River.

 I have learned many of my skills in institutional community.